 Spring Flowering Bulbs

-- Buy your bulbs as early as possible and be sure to select the healthiest bulbs.
-Look for bulbs that are firm and plump when you squeeze them, don’t plant anything that is soft, squashy, diseased or mouldy.
+- Buy your bulbs as early as possible and be sure to select the healthiest.
+Look for bulbs that are firm and plump when you squeeze them.
+Don’t plant anything that is soft, squishy, diseased or mouldy.